 Radio waves are used in various fields, from familiar things such as mobile phones and television to the radio communications of public services such as the police, the fire department, ambulances, aviation, shipping, and disaster prevention.
 They are also used in fields such as logistics management, food safety, transportation, home networks, and robotics, and have become an essential component in the construction of the social infrastructure.

-The MIC is promoting research and development of new radio systems including 3.9th generation mobile telephony and fourth-generation mobile communication systems which realize more advanced mobile services, intelligent transport systems (ITS) that support safe driving and broadband systems for public services which enable video communications with high-mobility in case of a disaster, wireless broadband in a house that enables wireless connections among all information appliance in a house.
+The MIC is promoting research and development of new radio systems including 3.9th generation mobile communications (LTE) and 4th generation mobile communications (LTE-Advanced) systems which realize more advanced mobile services, intelligent transport systems (ITS) that support safe driving and broadband systems for public services which enable video communications with high-mobility in case of a disaster, the adoption of a new satellite communication system that will play a part in ensuring means of communication during disasters, and wireless broadband in a house that enables wireless connections among all information appliance in a house.

 The MIC expects to resolve regional vitalization and other issues through effectively using radio waves as a method of information transmission for the local community.
 Accordingly, the MIC is facilitating the new and effective utilization of radio waves, such as the application of whitespace, which represents newly available radio waves in a specific region, in order to realize the effective utilization of radio waves in connection with an increase in convenience for citizens.